banksJeremy/stack-mirror/README.md

 # so.wut.ca: an unofficial Stack Overflow mirror indexing deleted questions

-    ./so_mirror.py import data.sqlite dumps/so-2009-04...
+    ./import_dump.py data.sqlite dumps/so-2009-*

-Loads the dump into the database, using the directory's basename as the revision id.
+Loads the dump into the database, using the directory's basename as the revision id (relevant!).

-    ./so_mirror.py update import data.sqlite stackoverflow.com 123 414 5464 657 57

-Updates the specified posts' threads using the API.

-    ./so_mirror.py serve data.sqlite 8080

-Adds all of the indexes to the database.
+    ./serve_dump.py date.sqlite 8080

-Serve the specified database on the specified port.
-The index will display deleted posts, in pages of 50, sorted by score.
+Indexes the database, then serves it!
+The home will display deleted posts, in pages of 50, sorted by score.
 Non-deleted posts are available through direct links, but they'll canonically point to the Stack Overflow post.

-Question URLs should be the same as Stack Overflow's and include the URL slug.

 Brainstorming for the future:
 Later: pull in live data through the API.
 How?
 Who knows?
 Maybe whenever potentially-